Narrative-to-Scene Generation: An LLM-Driven Pipeline for 2D Game Environments: Method: Narrative-to-Scene Generation Pipeline

 \subsection{Narrative Prompting and Frame Extraction}

-Inspired by \textit{Word2World}~\cite{nasir2024word2world}, we use a large language model (LLM) to generate a short adventure story and extract three key narrative moments.
-Each moment is then structured as a set of symbolic predicates that describe relationships between story elements.
-We refer to these as triples "object–relation–object", formally represented in the form \texttt{[Object] [Relation] [Object]}.
-These structured predicates form the basis for downstream spatial reasoning and the generation of visual scenes.
+Inspired by \textit{Word2World}~\cite{nasir2024word2world}, we use a large language model to generate a short adventure story and extract three key narrative moments.
+Each moment is structured as symbolic predicates describing relationships between story elements, represented as \texttt{[Object] [Relation] [Object]} triples.
+These structured predicates form the basis for downstream spatial reasoning and visual scene generation.